panosc-eu/spack-repo/readme.md

 ### PR Checklist:

-- Add new package to `.github/spack-config/spack.yaml`
+- Add new package to `.docker/opt/spack/etc/spack/packages.yaml`
+- If it is a python package, also add `.github/dependabot/requirements.txt`
-- Rebuild Docker container so that new dependencies are added
+- Rebuild Docker container so that new dependencies are added *
 - Add package to status table in readme

+\* To really speed up the container build it should include all of the **test dependencies** as well, however there currently is no way to install a package through spack with the test dependencies and without running tests (https://github.com/spack/spack/issues/21647).
+A workaround for this is to temporarily comment out all of the tests in our packages, build the image so that the tests do not run but so that the dependencies are included, push the updated image, and then revert the packages to their original versions.

 ## TODO

 - Scheduled tests?
-- Dependabot integration?